bootleq/vim-clojure-glue/README.md

   - `no_project`: after above detection, but no project found.
 For example when read source code in .m2/repository zipfile.

-  - `first_connected`: after first time repl connected.
+  - `first_connected`: after first time repl connected. (have to implement "connected" on your own currently)

     vim-iced example: